bastiaan02/jekyll-base/_includes/answer-3.md

-*Question 3:* What did you think of our service during the time you used it?
+### What did you think of our service during the time you used it?

-To be honest, the *Deploy to netlify* button was fast enough, it took less than a minute as stated which is good.
-The only issue I have is with the admin ui, I believe we could use some ui improvements there.
+The ``deploy to Netlify`` link action from the staticgen site was quick.
+I initially had issues with the admin UI, but on second thought, the UI is clean, clear and simple.
+Everything is easy to find and navigate.
+Offline, the UI still works (thanks to SPA) except for some widgets that load their data on demand.